Alex Vermeulen: Most Notable Projects

+Public Places

-In 1993 Vermeulen moved to Amsterdam and founded in 1995 "SOH-States of Humanity" and the Syndicaat foundation.
-A year later he presented his final film-book, as part of a large installation, Fuga Futuri, at Amsterdam's Stedelijk Museum (1996).
-The chief character introduced in this show for the first time was the stylized humanoid "Eggy", named after his egg-like shape.
-In the following fifteen years, sculptures of various forms of the enigmatic Eggy would appear in a number of projects mounted in public places around the world including New York (1996) where Vermeulen asked those who passed to select their favorite Eggy and relate it to their personal life.
+In the following fifteen years, sculptures of various forms of the enigmatic Eggy would appear in a number of projects mounted in public places around the world, including New York (1996), where Vermeulen asked those who passed to select their favourite Eggy and relate it to their personal life.
 These interviews were edited into a 43-minute documentary film, States of Humanity.
 Vermeulen used a small hi8 video camera to shoot the interviews and visuals of street life NYC.
 Vermeulen edited the footage.
-"These talking heads speak for them self."
+"These talking heads speak for themself."
 Since the film "States of Humanity" introduced the first six "Eggy" sculptures seen through the eyes of fifty-five New Yorkers, this documentary would become a key work in Vermeulen's career.
-The premier was at the International Film Festival Rotterdam in 1997.
+The premiere was at the International Film Festival Rotterdam in 1997.

+Multi Media Events

-In the following years SOH and Syndicaat Alex Vermeulen produced more than 29 multi-media events including SOH3, the Mental Urban Labyrinth, with curator Jan Debbaut, at the Van Abbemuseum and SOH1, the Architectural Film at MuHKA, the Museum for Contemporary Art in Antwerp, Belgium, both in 1999.
+In the following years SOH Alex Vermeulen and Syndicaat produced more than 31 multi-media events including SOH3, the Mental Urban Labyrinth, with curator Jan Debbaut, at the Van Abbemuseum and SOH1, the Architectural Film at MuHKA, the Museum for Contemporary Art in Antwerp, Belgium, both in 1999.
 In April 2000 he edited the artist edition trailer of American Psycho presented at the premiere in New York.

-With these two exhibitions, the book States of Humanity (1999) was released.
-The States of Humanity book is to be a travel guide for a present-day metropolis: a manual full of cross-references, coincidences, allusions, stories, pictures, associations.
+The book States of Humanity (1999) was released with these two exhibitions.
+The States of Humanity book is to be a travel guide for a present-day metropolis: a manual full of cross-references, coincidences, allusions, stories, pictures, and associations.

 The structure of the publication should give 'the visitor' a feeling that the different components refer to the planological structure of an imaginary world - a conglomerate of alleyways, streets, boulevards and squares, each with its own character and social traffic.

 Vermeulen has invited the following writers to act as 'architects' for the planology of the book: filmmaker Lodge Kerrigan, the philosophers Arthur Danto and Richard Shusterman, composer David Shea, architect Greg Lynn, the writing team Martin and Annette Meyers, director of interdisciplinary dance theater Ron Bunzl and the author Robert Greene (American author), author of books on strategy.
+In 2003, Vermeulen collaborated with composer David Shea to write and direct "The Opera" for the Holland Festival.
+Claire Van Der Poel captured the production process of "SOH10 The Opera" in her documentary film titled: SOH10 the Opera promo documentary.